tiffanymonroe/wdi-remote-gizmo/projects/project_1/README.md

 By the time the project is over, we will expect the following from you:

-* A **working game, that meets MVP, built by you**, hosted on the internet
+* A **working game, that meets MVP, built by you**, hosted on GithubPages.
 * A **link to your hosted working app**
 * A **git repository hosted on Github**  NOT inside your class repository.
-Frequent commits dating back to the very beginning of the project
+Frequent commits, minimum once per day, but recommend **many** per day, dating back to the very beginning of the project
-* **A `readme.md file** with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.
+* **A `readme.md` file** with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.

 Most importantly a **technical demonstration** of your app which: